CodingLoven/CodingLoven/README.md

 - 👋 Hi, I’m Loven
-- 👀 I’m interested in Frontend Development
+- 👀 I’m interested in Frontend
-- 🌱 I’m currently learning HTML/CSS and will be moving to JS soon (even tho I'm Scared...lol)
+- 🌱 I’m currently learning HTML/CSS and will be moving to JS soon
 - 💞️ I’m looking to collaborate on several project with Html and Css for now as that is what i am currently good at.
 - 📫 How to reach me @notololufe on X
 - 😄 Pronouns: ...I dont think i need a pronoun